 Not only does Trustworthy make filing documents seamless, but it also gives families peace of mind that their information is safe with bank-level security measures.
 Trustworthy uses advanced security features, such as AES 256-bit encryption, multi-factor authentication, biometric authentication, physical security keys, advanced threat detection, and tokenization.

-Failing to file the correct tax forms or submit essential documents can result in missed deductions and credits for childcare and education.
-These mistakes often stem from poor organization and lack of awareness.
+Failing to file the correct tax forms or submit essential documents can result in missed deductions and credits for child care and education.
+These mistakes often stem from poor organization or lack of awareness.

 Form 2441: This form is used to claim from the Child and Dependent Care Credit, which allows taxpayers to claim up to $8,000 for one qualifying person.